 Recognizing the signs of seniors and addiction can be difficult because they may mimic other age-related conditions and may be explained as normal effects of aging.

-Behavioral changes that may indicate addiction in an older adults include:
+Behavioral changes that may indicate addiction in older adults include:

 - Increased secrecy